How to gain confidence and take action: 9 ideas to make your dreams come true.

 Let’s not try not to be afraid anymore.
 Let’s try to control our fears better.

+If confidence is earned through action, creating time to do what we care about is vital.
+It reminds us that confidence without action is nothing.
 Even the most confident man in the world cannot perform in a marathon without training.
 This is the link to “capability” in Dan’s diagram.
 I’ve grouped 3 ideas under this hat:

 3/ Less is more.

 Michelangelo understood this clearly.
 When the Pope asked about the secret of his genius, particularly in regard to the statue of David, Michelangelo explained, “It’s simple.
-I just remove everything that is not David.”
+I just remove everything that is not David.” – 10x Is Easier Than 2x par Benjamin Hardy

 To improve my sales skills then, I blocked out time to read, summarize my notes, practice, and analyze myself after each appointment…